-where X=[ly, lu, ls, ld, lp, lcg, lcal] and $B_x$ is a vector of $\beta$ -coefficients, so that $\beta{ly}$ for example, is the coefficient with respect to ly.
+where X = [ly, lu, ls, ld, lp, lcg, CAL] and $B_x$ is a vector of $\beta$ -coefficients, so that $\beta_y$ , for example, is the coefficient with respect to y.
 The supply of reserves is assumed to adjust to the demand within the period.
-Crockett (1978, p.
-14, cited in Bahmani-Oskooee, 1985) concludes "... it is not too misleading to say that the supply of reserves currencies responds to changes in the demand to hold them with something approaching perfect elasticity."
-Therefore, lr represents the demand for international reserves, ly is real gross domestic product, lu is an uncertainty variable, ls is an opportunity cost measure of holding foreign reserves, ld is the public foreign debt service payments, lp is the average propensity to import, lcal is a capital account liberalisation measure developed by Greenidge (2006) and used in previous chapters of this book, and lcg is net lending to the Government by the Central Bank.
+Therefore, lr represents the demand for international reserves, ly is real gross domestic product, lu is an uncertainty variable, ls is an opportunity cost measure of holding foreign reserves, ld is the public foreign debt service payments, lp is the average propensity to import, CAL is a capital account liberalisation measure developed by Greenidge (2005), and lcg is net lending to the government by the central bank.